Eddie Theokas, M.Ed, LPC, NCC, ACS

-***Please note that I will have limited daytime openings in September.
-Please send me an email if you would like to schedule a consultation call or be added to my newsletter for updates on any openings.
+***Please note that I will have limited daytime openings in January.
+Please book a consultation call, send me an email if you would like to schedule a consultation call or sign up to be added to my newsletter for updates on any openings.

 Subscribe to my newsletter for mental health tips and updates on any openings.

 So what should you do in the meantime?